 - Exploring social transition to the high school

-Parents of current freshmen will receive direct invitation and more details from the high school counseling office in early to mid-September.
-Counselors will meet with all of their freshmen at IGPs through the months of October and November.
+Parents of current freshmen will receive direct invitation and more details from the high school counseling office in early to mid-.January.
+Counselors will meet with all of their freshmen at IGPs through the months of February and March.
 If you have any questions about these meetings, please do not hesitate to call your high school counselor directly.
 We look forward to meeting with you and your child(ren).

 At the post-secondary level, colleges and trade schools often provide assistance in career and job placement activities.
 We are pleased to provide you with commentary from different voices in the college career services field.
 Below please find two Skype interviews with experts in the college career services field.
 Both of the interview participants addressed three areas of interest: